scorpido74/azure-docs.nl-nl/articles/blockchain/workbench/use-api.md

 ## <a name="list-available-actions-for-a-contract"></a>Lijst met beschikbare acties voor een contract weergeven

-Zodra een gebruiker heeft besloten om een contract diep te vinden, kan de Block Chain-client vervolgens de beschik bare gebruikers acties weer geven op basis van de status van het contract.
+Once a user decides to deep dive into a contract, the blockchain client can then show the available user actions given the state of the contract.
 In dit voorbeeld kijkt de gebruiker naar alle beschikbare acties voor een nieuw slim contract die hij of zij heeft gemaakt:

 * Modify: hiermee kan de gebruiker de beschrijving en prijs van een asset aanpassen.
-* Beëindigen: Hiermee kan de gebruiker het contract van de Asset beëindigen.
+* Terminate: Allows the user to end the contract of the asset.

 Gebruik de [GET-API voor contractacties](/rest/api/azure-blockchain-workbench/contractsv2/contractactionget):